Prime-Holding/rx_bloc/README.md

 @RxBlocEvent annotation has two parameters: the type of the event and the seed value.
 The type specifies what kind of event will be generated and it can either be a publish event (the default one) or a behaviour event.
 The seed value, on the other hand, is a value that is valid if used with a behaviour event and represents the initial seed.
 If the annotation is omitted, the event is treated as a publish event.

+#### Error detection
+In order to provide a good user experience and easier error detection, this generator handles possible errors that may arise during the development of the bloc.
+In order to make this possible, there are some rules to which the developer should stick to in order to avoid further errors:

+* Events class should define abstract methods only.
+Any other fields will result in an error.
+* When defining a seed value for an event with one parameter, its type should match the one of its argument.
+* States class should define its members using the get keyword.
+* States class should not contain body definitions of its members.

 ## FAQ
 ### How I can make the generator working for me ?
 * First, add ``rx_bloc_generator`` and ``build_runner`` to the ``dev_dependencies`` in your project.